hemaseethamsetti/project_AI/README.md

 * Sequence:

 1. User click on Logout.
-2. Page displays a message ‘successfully Logout ‘ and the login page appears.
+2. Page displays a message 'successfully Logout' and the login page appears.

 * Post Condition: